-Thanks to the following individuals who conducted the field collections: Wendy A. Lowery, Hank Brooks, Aimee Halvorson, Jennifer Greaney, Ryan Norris, Leonard Machut, Virginia Zakrzewski, and volunteers Drew Howard and Rachel King.
+Thanks to the following individuals who conducted the field collections: Wendy A. Lowery, Hank Brooks, Aimee Halvorson, Jennifer Greaney, Ryan Norris, Leonard Machut, and Ryan Schloesser.
 Thanks to the Virginia Marine Resources Commission (VMRC) law enforcement officers and to landowners and organizations that provided access to their properties, including the Acors family (Kilmarnock) for access to Kamp's Millpond, John Dunn and Charlotte Hollings (upstream of Kamp's Millpond), Dorothy Geyer of the National Park Service (Bracken's and Wormley Ponds), Timothy O'Connor, Kingsmill (Wareham's Pond) and many others whose cooperation contributed to the success of this study.
-Cover photograph taken by T. Tuckey.

-This project was supported by the VMRC Marine Recreational Fishing Advisory (MRFAB) and Commercial Fishing Advisory Board (CFAB), Project No. RF / CF 11-01.
+This project was supported by the VMRC Marine Recreational Fishing Advisory (MRFAB) and Commercial Fishing Advisory Boards (CFAB), Project No. RF/CF 12-01.